 2) At National level

-• Member States should ensure that enough personnel is available to proceed all necessary state controls like border checks, customs, security, veterinary offices as the level of activity will increase in the coming weeks.
+• Member States should ensure that enough personnel is available to proceed with all necessary state controls like border checks, customs, security, and veterinary offices as the level of activity will increase in the coming weeks.

 • Flexible processing for night curfews at EU airports for essential air cargo transports should remain in place, at least until the end of 2020.

 • Handling at airports should focus on all operations alike — passenger and cargo, without giving precedence to passenger flights.